 Dresden Fortress (C)

-Even Johann Friedrich Boettger, who had boasted of being able to make gold, had to face confinement in a fortress.
-Elector Augustus the Strong had Boettger provided with a laboratory inside Dresden Fortress for the quack to keep his promise.
-It did not work out for the gold.
-Instead, in 1708 Boettger found out how to make porcelain: the widely known Meissen china.
-The buildings of the present-day museum of the Dresden Fortress are part of the earliest fortification of a German town as a bastion, which were erected between 1545 and 1555.
-Young Duke Moritz had chosen this way of fortification, which had only just been developed in northern Italy, in order to protect his residence in the most up-to-date way from artillery attacks.
-For that reason, wide walls were built to resist the cannonballs of besiegers and on which defense guns could be positioned.
+Later widely famed as Meissen china or also known as white gold.
+The buildings of the present-day museum of the Dresden Fortress are part of the earliest fortification of a German town as a bastion, erected between 1545 and 1555.
+Young Duke Moritz had chosen this way of fortification, which had only just been developed in northern Italy, in order to protect his residence in the most up-to-date way from artillery attacks: the wide walls were built to resist the cannonballs of besiegers and to position defense guns.

 Further to Station D - Nossen Castle, ca. 34 km